Sums of squares and orthogonal integral vectors: Introduction and main results

 \begin{prp} Let $(v_1,\ldots,v_n)$ be an $n$-dimensional icube in $\BZ^n$.
 If $n$ is odd, then its edge length is an integer. \end{prp}

 \begin{proof} Let $d$ denote this length.
 The volume of the cube is $d^n$, which is an integer, since it is the determinant of the integer matrix $(v_1,\ldots,v_n)$.
-But $d^2$ is also an integer, since the vectors have integer components.
-Hence $d^{n-1}$ is an integer, too.
-Therefore $d=d^n/d^{n-1}$ is rational, and so it is an integer. \end{proof}
+We have that $d^2$ is also an integer, since the vectors have integer components, which implies $d^{n-1}$ is an integer.
+Therefore, $d=d^n/d^{n-1}$ is rational, and, moreover, an integer. \end{proof}

-Three dimensional icubes in $\BZ^3$ have been described by A.~S\'ark\"ozy \cite{Sar61}.
-To formulate his main result, we go back to a construction discovered by Euler.
-The following well-known facts show how to obtain rotations in~$\BR^3$.
-A \emph{rotation} is an orientation-preserving orthogonal map, that is, an element of the group $\SO(3)$.
-Throughout the paper we identify $v=(v_1,v_2,v_3)\in\BR^3$ with the pure quaternion $V(v)=v_1 i+v_2 j+ v_3 k$.